 “This research could have enormous significance but at this stage we can’t say that tomorrow we will know how to solve the world’s food problems by suddenly bringing a few more crops into the equation.
 What we really have to start thinking about how we can integrate knowledge on underutilised plants for food, fuel, medicines and materials.”

-At 12.45pm on Monday June 27, 2011, the Prime Minister of Malaysia, Dato’ Sri Mohd Najib Tun Abdul Razak, will officially launch the Crops for the Future Research Centre at the opening ceremony of the Second International Symposium on Underutilised Plant Species entitled ‘Crops for the Future-Beyond Food Security’ at the Royale Chulan Hotel, Kuala Lumpur.
+At 12.45pm on Monday June 27, 2011, the Crops for the Future Research Centre will launch with the opening ceremony of the Second International Symposium on Underutilised Plant Species entitled ‘Crops for the Future-Beyond Food Security’ at the Royale Chulan Hotel, Kuala Lumpur.

 The many distinguished speakers at this flagship meeting include a World Food Prize laureate who will share the platform with Prime Minister Najib on June 27.